 Depression can change everything.
 How we think, what we do, and how we feel.
 It can even make us too pessimistic or downhearted to ask for help.
-But help is out there, right here in NYC.
+But depression help is out there, with therapy right here in NYC.

 Depression can occur for many reasons and can range from mild to debilitating.
-It needs to be taken seriously; depression can be life threatening at times.
+Take depression seriously; it can be life threatening at times.
 Symptoms include:

 - frequent feelings of sadness or hopelessness